Another healthy quinoa salad is born!

-Over the last week or so we’ve moved from a Thai inspired Cucumber Salad + Peanut Citrus Dressing to an Italian inspired Heirloom Tomato and Endive Salad + Bagna Cauda to this Mediterranean inspired salad of quinoa and chickpeas.
+Over the last week or so we’ve moved from a Thai inspired Cucumber Salad + Peanut Citrus Dressing to an Italian inspired Heirloom Tomato and Endive Salad + Bagna Cauda to this Greek Quinoa Salad with Chickpeas.
 I have been a happy girl eating and testing each one of them!

-This is a great salad for to-go lunches, pot lucks, picnics or any social occasion, as well of course as eating it anytime of day in your own private sanctuary.
+This is a great vegan salad for to-go lunches, pot lucks, picnics or any social occasions, as well of course as eating it anytime of day in your own private sanctuary.

 For the greek olives, use your favorites.
 Here I used a mix, but either all green or kalamata would work fine too.
 These weren’t pitted so I had to pit them myself.
 It wasn’t a terrible process but it would be much simpler to use pitted olives.